Robotic lawn mowers save a hell of a lot of time and effort, and can help to keep your garden looking great without you having to do a thing.

 But My Garden is Fully Enclosed By a Fence – Do I still Need The Wire?

-There are some robotic lawn mowers that Groom+Style know about that can be set to mow without a perimeter wire, as long as your garden is completely enclosed by a fence.
+There are some robotic lawn mowers that Your House Garden know about that can be set to mow without a perimeter wire, as long as your garden is completely enclosed by a fence.

 The other important requirement (other than the full fence) is that there are not any objects below 4 inches in height throughout your lawn.